-You may have seen people puffing on e-cigarettes and leaving a cloud of vapor in their wake, or you may even have tried an e-cigarette yourself.
-Have you ever wondered whats actually in that vapor, and how that vapor is different from cigarette smoke?
-Because e-cigarettes are relatively new, there hasnt been much long-term research into how e-cigarettes and their vapor affect ones health.
-Heres a breakdown on what we do know:
+You may have seen people puffing on e-cigarettes and leaving a cloud of vapor in their wake, or you may even have tried an e-cigarette.
+Have you ever wondered what's in that vapor and how that vapor is different from cigarette smoke?
+Because e-cigarettes are relatively new, there hasn't been much long-term research into how e-cigarettes and their vapor affect one's health.
+Here's a breakdown of what we do know:

-Regular cigarettes are associated with a full one-third of all cancer-related deaths in the United States.
-This is probably due in large part to toxins such as tar and carbon monoxide in cigarette smoke.
-Luckily, e-cigarettes dont produce those toxins because they vaporize nicotine the addictive substance in cigarettes without burning anything.
-Long-term studies on nicotine exposure have found that nicotine alone does not increase risk of heart disease or cancer.
+The Good: Regular cigarettes are associated with one-third of all cancer-related deaths in the United States.
+This is probably due mainly to toxins such as tar and carbon monoxide in cigarette smoke.
+Luckily, e-cigarettes don't produce those toxins because they vaporize nicotine.
+The addictive substance in cigarettes without burning anything.
+Long-term studies on nicotine exposure have found that nicotine alone does not increase the risk of heart disease or cancer.

 Some have claimed that e-cigarettes help people stop smoking regular cigarettes.
-There have been multiple studies testing this idea in different countries, and most have been inconclusive.
-In other words, it is not known whether e-cigarettes help people quit smoking, and e-cigarettes havent been shown to do any better than other options that have been available for years (like the nicotine patch).
+Multiple studies have tested this idea in different countries, and most have been inconclusive.
+In other words, it is unknown whether e-cigarettes help people quit smoking, and e-cigarettes haven't been shown to do any better than other options available for years (like the nicotine patch).

-While e-cigarettes dont produce the same toxins found in cigarettes, they do produce other toxins because of what is in the vaping liquid: propylene glycol, glycerol, flavorings, and other compounds (along with nicotine, of course).
+The Bad: E-cigarettes are not regulated by the U.S. Food and Drug Administration (FDA), which means that the contents of e-cigarette liquid are not regulated.
+In other words, manufacturing companies must be held to strict standards in reporting and verifying what's actually in the liquid you vape.
+So the vapor produced by an e-cigarette could contain chemicals or contaminants that you are entirely unaware of. ?
+While e-cigarettes don't produce the same toxins found in cigarettes, they do produce other toxins because of what is in the vaping liquid: propylene glycol, glycerol, flavorings, and other compounds (along with nicotine, of course).
 Some e-cigarette liquids have been found to have metals such as tin, lead, nickel, and chromium in them.
-At least one study has linked the e-cigarette liquid flavorings to an increased risk of cancer.
+At least one study has linked e-cigarette liquid flavorings to increased cancer risk.
 When you vaporize this liquid and inhale it, some proportion of that vapor will coat and remain in your lungs.

-Most e-cigarettes currently available in the U.S. are sold by large tobacco companies.
-Many public health officials assert that these large companies want people to use e-cigarettes so they become (or remain) addicted to nicotine, which will keep those companies in business.
+The Ugly: Most e-cigarettes currently available in the U.S. are sold by large tobacco companies.
+Many public health officials assert that these large companies want people to use e-cigarettes, so they become (or remain) addicted to nicotine, which will keep those companies in the business.
 Their marketing (which is also unregulated) may imply that e-cigarettes are healthy or will help you quit smoking, but the reality is that there is no evidence supporting these assertions.